gomisroca/learn-AWS/07-lambda-foundations.md

 - Need just the code and the CloudFormation template to serverlessly deploy the fn.
 - To test fn, we need to designate AWS accounts and test in the cloud.
 - AWS SAM streamlines serverless deployments.

+## Monitoring and Troubleshooting

+- Lambda automatically monitors the fn and reports to CloudWatch.
+It tracks number of requests, invocation duration and errors.
+- Lambda Insights is a serverless solution for monitoring and analyzing Lambda functions.
+- With AWS X-Ray we can visualize the components of our app and identify bottlenecks.